picca/hkl/Documentation/sphinx/source/introduction.rst

 	k & k & j  & -i & -1
    }

-Le calcule du produit de deux quaternions s'exprime sous la forme du produite de Grassman :eq:`produit de Grassman`.
-Ainsi pour les deux quaternions :math:`p` et :math:`q`:
+The product of two quaternions can be express by the Grassman product :eq:`Grassman product`.
+So for two quaternions :math:`p` and :math:`q`:

 .. math::
    :nowrap: